 - Network connectivity problems.
 If you have a reliable Internet connection, you shouldn’t have any connectivity issues with your wireless system.
 That said, wireless alarm systems are more prone to network outages.
 You’ll want to purchase a system that will work well with your unique living situation.
 For example, if you have frequent WiFi problems, you may need to purchase a wireless security system that uses Z-wave or a similar technology to communicate between the sensors, cameras, and control panel, rather than using a broadband system.

 - Hacking.
 Any wireless system could potentially be vulnerable to hacking by a potential intruder accessing your network and jamming the system; however, it’s important to note that these types of malicious attacks are rare.
 Many wireless security systems are working to combat these issues via push notifications, encryption, and regular firmware updates.
 It’s also a good idea to create a network password that cannot be easily guessed and that you change regularly.
+For example - Ring cameras were targeted with hacking.

 - Battery life.
 Wireless security systems run on batteries, which will need to be replaced from time to time.
 Devices such as surveillance cameras and sensors may run through batteries quickly.
 The good news is that the system will notify you when a battery is running low so you can fix the issue before it stops working.